 From Roanoke on Electric Road (VA 419):

 At Electric Road (VA 419) entering Salem from the south, turn left at East Main Street in Salem and continue approximately 3 miles to downtown Salem.
 At the intersection of East Main Street and Thompson Memorial Drive (VA 311) (and directional signs for I-81), turn right on Thompson Memorial Drive and proceed approximately two blocks to Roanoke College (Olin Hall).
-Parking is available in the Lower Olin Lot on the left on Thompson Memorial Drive or continue beyond this lot to Peery Drive on the left and proceed up the hill one block to the Upper Olin Lot (most convenient for Olin Theater and the Galleries).
+Turn left onto Peery Drive and take the first left into lot P11, or continue up the hill and turn left on High Street (also called Maxey Way).
+Take the first left into lot P10 for accessible parking.

 From Roanoke entering Salem on East Main Street:

 At the intersection of Electric Road (VA 419) Melrose Avenue becomes East Main Street.
 From this intersection continue approximately 3 miles on East Main Street to downtown Salem.
 At the intersection of East Main Street and Thompson memorial Drive (VA 311) (and directional signs for I-81), turn right on Thompson Memorial Drive and proceed approximately two blocks to Roanoke College (Olin Hall).
-Parking is available in the Lower Olin Lot on the left on Thompson Memorial Drive or continue beyond this lot to Peery Drive on the left and proceed up the hill one block to the Upper Olin Lot (most convenient for Olin Theater and the Galleries).
+Turn left onto Peery Drive and take the first left into lot P11, or continue up the hill and turn left on High Street (also called Maxey Way).
+Take the first left into lot P10 for accessible parking. -

 Become a subscriber to support, enhance, and connect with our programs and exhibitions.
 Olin Hall Gallery Subscribers receive invitations to exhibition openings and receptions and are the first to be notified of spots available at special events and public workshops.